rsdoiel/skimmer/README.md

 # skimmer

-skimmer is a lightweight feed reader inspired by [newsboat]() and [yarnc]().
-It is minimal and lacks future.
-That is skimmer's feature. skimmer can do two things.
-A a list of feed URLs and download their items into an SQLite3 database.
-Display the contents fo the SQLite 3 database in reverse chronological order.
+skimmer is a lightweight feed reader inspired by [newsboat](https://newsboat.org) and [yarnc](https://git.mills.io/yarnsocial/yarn). skimmer is minimal and lacks features.
+That is skimmer's best feature. skimmer can do two things.

+- fetch a list of urls and download their items to an SQLite3 database
+- Display the contents of the SQLite3 database in reverse chronological order

 That's it.
 No paging, now UI other than the command line options and what is sent to standard output.

-The URL is based on newsboat's URL list.
+The URL file format is based on newsboat's URL list.
 That is because I use Newsboat for my interactive feed reading.
 The skimmer application stores the list of URLs and the SQLite 3 database in your home directory under `.skimmer`.

 ## OPTIONS